 An MDPOA can be chosen in addition to or instead of a living will.
 Having an MDPOA helps you plan for situations that cannot be foreseen, like a serious auto accident.

-Five Wishes – This is an advance directive form that helps you document your personal, emotional, and spiritual needs.
+Five Wishes – This is an advance directive form that helps you document personal, emotional, and spiritual needs.
 This form also allows you to document who you have chosen to make health decisions on your behalf if you are unable to make them yourself.

-Power of Attorney – This is a notarized document that assigns authority to an adult allowing them to make decisions regarding your money or property.
+Power of Attorney – This is a notarized document that assigns authority to another adult allowing them to make decisions regarding your money or property.
 This document ceases to be in effect at the time of death.

-Durable Power of Attorney – This is a notarized document that assigns authority to an adult allowing them to continue making decisions regarding your money or property even if you become incapacitated, disabled, or incompetent.
+Durable Power of Attorney – This is a notarized document that assigns authority to another adult allowing them to continue making decisions regarding your money or property even if you become incapacitated, disabled, or incompetent.
 This document ceases to be in effect at the time of death.

 Living Will – This is a document that allows you to explain in writing which life sustaining procedures are to be withdrawn or withheld if you have a terminal illness or are in a coma or persistent vegetative state with no reasonable likelihood of recovering.
 Depending on individual state law, this document may also be called a “Directive,” “Physician Directive” or “Declaration.”